Csanindzsa/Nutri/README.md

 # Nutri

-Nutri is a store bought food, and restaurant food ingredient checking site, originally built as a final exam project.
+Nutri is a restaurant food ingredient checking site, originally built as a final exam project.